chtenb/helix.vim/README.md

 ### For other Vim emulators

-Your best bet is to source `helix.vim/helix.vim`, but you will probably run into emulator-specific bugs or quirks.
+Your best bet is to source `helix.vim`, but you will probably run into emulator-specific bugs or quirks.
 If you manage to develop a working set of mappings for an IDE that is not included here yet, feel free to open a pull request for it.

 Also have a look at `apocryphal.vim` and `apocryphal.vs.vim` for mappings that are not canonical for Helix, but you may find useful nonetheless.